Hike Messenger: Privacy & Security

 An article from 10 December 2012 published on German website Spiegel Online where app testers of MediaTest Digital found out while analyzing the data traffic of Hike version 1.0.5 for iOS that it transmits messages, phone numbers and unique device identification number (UDID) unencrypted and has full access to the phone address book.
 They called out that these deficiencies in Hike are even more undeniable than those made in the past in WhatsApp.

-Hike uses a 128-bit Secure Sockets Layer encrypted firewall server for the exchange of media and text messages on Wi-Fi.
+Hike used SSL encryption for the exchange of media and text messages on Wi-Fi.
 In addition to a user choosing whom to share their last seen and profile pictures with, the app also supports an industry first hidden mode with a pattern lock feature for extended user privacy.
-As of June 2019, all chats and calls are now being protected by 128-bit Advanced Encryption Standard and 2048 Rivest–Shamir–Adleman public-key cryptosystems and messages stored locally on a device are auto backed-up to its cloud server with zero data consumption.
-It is used for validating identity (signing) and ensuring that only the intended recipient can access the information sent (encryption).
-The data stored on hike servers is completely encrypted with an AES-128 algorithm with strong Key and Salt stored in a completely different key management system (KMS).
+As of June 2019, all chats and calls are now being protected by 128-bit Advanced Encryption Standard, and messages stored locally on a device are auto backed-up to its cloud server with zero data consumption.
+It.
+The data stored on Hike servers is completely encrypted with an AES-128 algorithm.